Why Smart People Fail the California Bar Exam

 4) Real feedback on your actual essays

-Most smart people get stuck trying to memorize every rule.
-But the bar rewards process — how you organize, analyze, and apply.
-You don’t need perfect recall; you need consistent reasoning.
+Most smart people get stuck trying to memorize everything.
+But the bar rewards process.
+It rewards how you organize, analyze, and apply the law.
+You do not need perfect recall.
+You need consistent execution.

-You can’t improve what you can’t see.
-Getting feedback on your essays and PTs every week is what turns “good enough” into passing-level performance.
+You cannot improve what you cannot see.
+Consistent feedback is what turns “good enough” into passing performance.
+Without it, you are just guessing.

-Bar prep isn’t a sprint — it’s about strategy.
-The best students learn how to study: when to review rules, when to practice essays, and how to manage time under pressure.
+Bar prep is not about working harder.
+It is about working strategically.
+The best students know when to learn the law, when to practice, and how to allocate their time under pressure.

 Comments